SpaceFace02/Svelte-Watch/README.md

 5. Mobile Friendly
 6. Writable and Readable Svelte Stores
 7. Svelte Animations
-8. Navigation using Svelte Router
+8. Navigation and Dynamic Routes using Svelte Router
+9. Dynamic Routes using Svelte Router

 ### How to run